benplumley/Notes/Semester 2/Systems Architecture II.md

 There are some signals which cannot be ignored, particularly the KILL signal, which will always terminate the process.
 This is why signals are regulated by the kernel; a user can kill their own processes, but not others.

 Signals are *asynchronous*, meaning they may arrive at any point during the running of the program.
 Programs that use signals must be written accordingly, as they may arrive at inconvenient times.
 There exists default signal actions for each type of signal, but a program must include its own handler functions if it wants to do something other than the default action when it receives that signal.
-When a signal is received, the process stops what its doing, saves it's state and calls the signal handler.
+When a signal is received, the process stops what its doing, saves its state and calls the signal handler.
 If and when the handler exits, the process continues from where it was interrupted.

 Here are some example signals:
 - INT - A general interrupt.
 Ignorable.